Policing in Ontario

 - regularly checks on police services to make sure they follow the act, the regulations and the guidelines

 - helps local police service boards, community policing advisory committees, municipal chiefs of police to resolve questions or issues about policing and police services

 Police services advisors help municipal governments, police services and police services boards consider their options for providing local police services.
 The advisors:

 - are always in contact with police services to help them solve problems

 - train local police services boards to help them understand their responsibilities

-The Use of Force Report requires police to state their perception of the person’s race.
-The reports are reviewed by designated staff within the police service, and their chief of police, or designate, is required to submit information from the report to the ministry.
+Police must include their perception of the person’s race, age and gender in the report.
+Designated staff in the police service review the reports and their chief of police, or designate, must submit information from the report to the ministry.

-For questions about use of force reporting, contact the ministry’s Public Safety Division by email at: email@example.com.
+For questions about police use of force reporting, contact the ministry’s Public Safety Division by email at: email@example.com.
 For questions about race data collection, contact Senior Manager, Anti-Racism Strategy and Analysis Unit at SolGen.ARSAU@ontario.ca

 Criminal Intelligence Service Ontario